return to homepage

 The % water in the unpopped corn is found by dividing the grams of water by the mass of the unpopped corn and then multiplying by 100.

-List of supplies
+List of materials and supplies

 Package of plain microwaveable popcorn